EU Calls out Twitter for Incomplete Disinformation Report

 The company signed up to the EU's voluntary 2022 Code of Practice on Disinformation last year — before billionaire Tesla CEO Elon Musk bought the social media platform.

+In its baseline report, Twitter said it's "making real advancements across the board" at fighting disinformation.
+The document came in at 79 pages, at least half the length of those filed by Google, Meta, Microsoft and TikTok.

-Twitter did not respond immediately to a request for comment.
-The social media company’s press office was shut down and its communications team laid off after Musk bought it last year.
+Twitter did not respond to a request for further comment.
+The social media company's press office was shut down and its communications team laid off after Musk bought it last year.
+Others whose job it was to keep harmful information off the platform have been laid off or quit.

 EU leaders have grown alarmed about fake information thriving on online platforms, especially about the COVID-19 pandemic and Russian propaganda amid the war in Ukraine.
 Last year, the code was strengthened by connecting it with the upcoming Digital Services Act, new rules aimed at getting Big Tech companies to clean up their platforms or face big fines.

-But Musk has raised concerns about what shows up on Twitter by ending enforcement of its policy against COVID-19 misinformation and other moves such as dissolving its Trust and Safety Council that advised on problems like hate speech and other harmful content.
+But there are concerns about what shows up on Twitter after Musk ended enforcement of its policy against COVID-19 misinformation and other moves such as dissolving its Trust and Safety Council that advised on problems like hate speech and other harmful content.

+An EU evaluation done last spring before Musk bought Twitter and released in November found the platform took longer to review hateful content and removed less of it in 2022 compared with the previous year.
+Most other tech companies signed up to the voluntary code also scored worse.

-Under the EU disinformation code, a standardized report includes data on how many advertising dollars flowing to “disinformation actors” were blocked; political ads that were labeled or rejected; examples of manipulative behavior such as fake accounts; and information on the impact of fact-checking.
+Those signed up to the EU code have to fill out a checklist to measure their work on fighting disinformation, covering efforts to prevent fake news purveyors from benefiting from advertising revenue; the number of political ads labeled or rejected; examples of manipulative behavior such as fake accounts; and information on the impact of fact-checking.

-Twitter’s report was “short of data, with no information on commitments to empower the fact-checking community,” the EU’s executive Commission said.
+Twitter's report was "short of data, with no information on commitments to empower the fact-checking community," the commission said.

 Thierry Breton, the commissioner overseeing digital policy, said it's "no surprise that the degree of quality" in the reports varies greatly, without mentioning Twitter.